 Hanna Bervoets works and lives in Amsterdam, with her girlfriend and two guinea pigs.

-Download full English press package (complete bibliography, honors and reviews).
+Download full English press package (complete bibliography, honors, awards and reviews).

 After her award-winning debut Or How Why (2009) Bervoets wrote seven novels, that often combine literary narratives with science fiction themes and fantasy tropes, always with strong queer overtones.
 Dutch critics have referred to Bervoets’ earlier work as ‘lab literature’, because her stories often have an academic setting, but also because they explore human behavior in more or less artificial circumstances.